 This diversity and the changing nature of Westminster’s population makes it a culturally and socially rich city, which benefits from the different experiences, perspectives and respect for others that this diversity brings.

 This diversity also presents challenges.
 The best services are those services that are designed and delivered for the local community.

-In a diverse and constantly changing city we have to embed an understanding of equality and diversity into everything we do.
+In a constantly changing city we have to embed an understanding of equality and diversity into everything we do.